 The Most Common Deficiency Nobody Talks About Properly

 India is the anemia capital of the world.
-The statistics should alarm every Indian:
+To understand why iron deficiency anemia remains a silent nationwide crisis, we have to look closely at the statistics should alarm every Indian:

 You might think your fatigue is normal — everyone's tired, right?
 But if you can't climb a flight of stairs without your heart pounding, if your nails are thin and curved, if the inside of your lower eyelids is pale pink instead of healthy red — that's not normal stress.
 That's your body struggling to carry oxygen because there isn't enough hemoglobin.